Sever’s Disease (Calcaneal Apophysitis)

 It may not be possible to prevent Sever’s disease, especially in very active children.
 To reduce the risk of your child developing the condition, you can help your child:

-- Maintain a healthy weight: Children who are overweight or have obesity are more likely to have Sever’s disease.
+- Maintain a weight that's healthy for them: Children with overweight/obesity are more likely to have Sever’s disease.
 Encourage your child to eat healthy foods and stay active to keep their weight in the normal range.

 - Rest: Tell your child to take a break from activities if pain or swelling occurs.
 Children who give their bodies time to heal between activities have a lower risk of developing Sever’s disease.